The Canterbury Program

 Canterbury Scholars and students awarded travel grants will share their experience and accomplishments with other students and faculty at the on-going English Department Colloquium.
 Student travel to a conference or for research is generously funded by the Reverend Theodore Rynes, S.J.
 Canterbury Fellowship.

 Canterbury Scholars agree to write a senior thesis on a literary topic or complete a comparable advanced project in creative writing or business writing.
 Up to 10 units of upper-division credit within the English major may be earned during the senior year for work leading to the completion of the fellowship project (subject to the usual approval of sponsoring faculty, the department chair, and the college).
-Canterbury Scholars also agree to provide the Canterbury Council with a copy of their project upon its completion and to present their work to the department during a special spring colloquium or the senior awards dinner.
+Canterbury Scholars also agree to make their projects available on Scholar Commons at the SCU library and to present their work to the department at the senior awards dinner in the Spring.

 The prospectus must also include a research budget that lists expenses necessary for the completion of the project.
 These expenses typically include travel to conferences, photocopying costs, and books.
 Additionally, applicants must arrange for two letters of recommendation from English department faculty, one of which must come from a faculty sponsor.
 The Canterbury Council will review the applications and announce the fellowship awards in May.